 Since the first one wasn’t wholly successful, this time I have to team the treatment with another stint on the Hypoallergenic Diet.
 My journey has indeed come full circle; I first tried the diet in 2011.
 But this time, I’m simultaneously treating the cause of my problems with the FMT, so I dare say it’ll be more enlightening than the last round.
 And in any case it’ll give my system a bit of relief in the process.

-At least I know what I’m doing a bit better – for both aspects – this time around.
-The changes I’ve felt since the first transplant have been enough to give me hope that the second may be the final puzzle piece.
+At least this time I know what I’m doing a bit better on both accounts.
+The changes I’ve felt since the first transplant gave me enough hope that the second may be the final puzzle piece.
 Fingers are well and firmly crossed.
 Then I can actually start up this blog again good and proper!
 I have recipes to share!